chemmedia/knowledgeworker-embedded-asset-api/README.md

 This action should be triggered every time the user submits or revokes an answer.
 If the answer is a `string`, the question is marked as evaluable.

 * `answer`
-    * `undefined` if there is now answer yet or the answer is reverted by the user
+    * `undefined` if there is no answer yet or the answer is reverted by the user
-    * a `string` of the user selected answer(s), used for tracking e.g. in SCORM or xAPI.
+    * a `string` containing the user selected answer(s), used for tracking e.g. in SCORM or xAPI.
-* `passed` define if the question ist passed with the previous given answer
+* `passed` indicate whether the question is passed with the given answer
 * `score` score from 0 to 1 reached by the user

 Example: